balt-opi/dpob-dashboard/_pages/index.md

 **Click on the Downtown Partnership of Baltimore Dashboard banner at the top of the page to be taken to the Power BI Dashboard.**

+*Data below is from current year unless specfied.*
 <!-- KPI Section -->
 <div style="display: flex; gap: 30px; flex-wrap: wrap; margin-bottom: 30px; font-family: Arial;">